Kristen Bethke Wendell

 Kristen Wendell earned her Ph.D. in science education from Tufts University and her M.S. in aeronautics and astronautics from MIT.
 She received her B.S. in mechanical and aerospace engineering from Princeton University.
 Wendell joined Tufts from her role as faculty at University of Massachusetts Boston's Center of Science and Mathematics in Context, where she was awarded two NSF grants: one, a CAREER Award, on the use of community-based engineering to prepare novice urban elementary school teachers in science and engineering; and the other on supporting urban students' engineering discourse.
 In 2016, she was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) by the U.S. government.

-Adjunct Assistant Professor, Department of Education, Tufts University School of Arts and Sciences
+Adjunct Associate Professor, Department of Education, Tufts School of Arts and Sciences

-Assistant Professor, College of Education and Human Development
+Assistant Professor, College of Education and Human Development, University of Massachusetts-Boston

 Research Assistant, Center for Engineering Education and Outreach

 Science and Technology Policy Fellow, National Academy of Engineering